The Dangers of Maladaptive Gatekeeping

 But before it starts, and becomes a damaging habit, stop yourself.
-Because not only is this kind of talk about your ex damaging to your son or daughter, it can also come back to haunt you in Arkansas courts, where judges deal very harshly with “parental alienation.”
+Because not only is this kind of talk about your ex damaging to your son or daughter, it can also come back to haunt you in Arkansas courts, where judges deal very harshly with “Maladaptive Gatekeeping.”

 What constitutes sabotaging behavior?
-Parental alienation can be mild or extreme, and can include:
+Maladaptive gatekeeping can be mild or extreme, and can include:

 – Frequent negative statements against one parent.